SamisthaKesarwani/SamisthaKesarwani_PBEL-3.0/README.md

 AI-Powered Crop Disease Detection from Leaf Images

-Leafie is a deep learning web app that identifies plant diseases from a photo of a leaf.
+Leafie is a web app that identifies plant diseases from a photo of a leaf.
 Upload an image, and it predicts the crop and the disease affecting it, along with the cause, symptoms, and treatment — plus a confidence score so you know how much to trust the prediction.

 Live Demo
 🔗 https://leafie.streamlit.app